ttappr/iter-map/README.md

 # iter-map
-`iter-map` adds a new method to the Rust `Iterator` classes, `.map_iter()`, that gives the ultimate flexibility in how the data from the iterator is transformed.
+`iter-map` adds a new method to the Rust `IntoIterator` classes, `.map_iter()`, that gives the ultimate flexibility in how the data from the iterator is transformed.
 The method takes a callback as a parameter and produces a new iterator that invokes the callback on each invocation of its `.next()` method and passes it a reference to the original iterator.

 Sometimes to accomlish very specific things with the standard iterator methods becomes very complex.
 The code could be more simply written with a `for` loop or using `.for_each()` to populate an external object.
 This provides similar capability, but allows a more functional approach if that's preferred.